OriolGraCar/InteractMaker/README_up.md

 The examples provided are:

-	- An Hemoglobin (1a3n.pdb) in test/hemoglobin.
-	- A proteosome (1pma.pdb) in test/proteasoma.
+	- A Phosphate dehydratase (2f1d.pdb) in test/phosphate/
-	- A Nucleosoma (3kuy.pdb) in test/nucl.
+	- A Nucleosoma (3kuy.pdb) in test/nucl/
-	- An ATP-syntasa (5kw1.pdb) in test/ATP.
+	- An ATP-syntasa (5kw1.pdb) in test/ATP/
+	- An Hemoglobin (1a3n.pdb) in test/hemoglobin/
+	- A Mosaic Virus Capside (3j7l.pdb) in test/mosaic_virus/
+	- An Aquaporin (2rc2.pdb) in test/aquaporin/
+	- A RNA Polymerase I (5lmx.pdb) in test/RNA_polI/
+	- A RNA exosome (2nn6.pdb) in test/RNA_exosome/
-	- A Phosphate dehydratase (2f1d.pdb) in test/phosphate.
+	- A Glutamine synthetase (1fpy.pdb) in test/glutamine_synth/

-Particular characteritics of those examples:
+Particular characteritics of some of those examples:

 - Hemoglobin: This one is a simple example of an small symetric protein but with the particulary of having hetatoms (not convencional atoms) in this case the iron ion.
 - Proteosome: Example of a huge and higly symetric proteic macro-complex